NCEAS/scicomptools/cran-comments.md

 ## Resubmission
 This is a resubmission.

+### Attempt 2
+In this version I have:

+* Added an entry in the Authors@R field of the DESCRIPTION file that references the University of California, Santa Barbara as the copyright holder.

+### Attempt 1
 In this version I have:

 * Added more content to the Description field in the DESCRIPTION file.
 * Defined the NCEAS acronym in the DESCRIPTION and README.
 * Added a @return tag to `token_check.R`.

 ## Test environments